PART 3: THE INTERCEPTOR PROJECT

 It seems now inevitable that I would become a writer for M.T.
 It started with me sending in lists of frequencies and then evolved into a monthly column and feature articles on a variety of radio related subjects.

 My column, "The Fed File" (one I wrote under a pen name because it usually contained frequency information on federal agencies such as the FBI and DEA) was popular.
-Even though the source material I drew from was derived from frequency allocations tables published by the Federal Communications Commission, I'm sure it ruffled the feathers at three letter agencies, but everything I wrote about was open sourced and (or) as result of my radio monitoring and I made it a point of pointing that out.
+Even though the source material I drew from was derived from frequency allocations tables published by the Federal Communications Commission, I'm sure it ruffled the feathers at three letter agencies.
+However, everything I wrote about was open sourced and (or) as result of my radio monitoring and I made it a point of pointing that out.
 My guess is that they thought no one had the smarts to correlate the data and then actually monitor their communications.
 Later I would write for Popular Communications magazines after getting fired from Monitoring Times for missing a deadline.
-My mother died and not only was I mourning her loss but was busy with her estate but had little interest in monitoring anything.
+My mother died and not only was I mourning her loss but was busy with her estate and had little interest in monitoring anything.
 I was just as well because they were putting pressure on me to dial back the clandestine aspect of my articles, such as the origin of numbers stations and how to monitor federal government communications.

-Although it didn't pay much writing about communications did give me a chance to write, meet many interesting people with the same interest.
-Not only that but manufactures would send me new monitoring equipment to review and write about.
 My writings were popular (as opposed to dry articles about calibrating antenna impedance)and I was rapidly becoming an underground success.
 As such If I asked a manufacturer about test-driving a new piece of equipment from their ever expanding catalog, they usually sent it to me to review, One black box would open up a the elusive military bands for me which would become my favorite action band to search.
 It was called the "Grove Scanverter" and that the magic mix of semiconductor chips would down-convert the UHF military band down on a frequency band my scanners could already readily receive.

 Although my feature stories on what I was monitoring caused some P.R. problems for Monitoring Times, they also generated sales.
-Most of my reporting ended up as cover stories and as a result I developed a following of sorts made up of a mix of tech-nerds, military intelligence types and technology writers.
+Most of my reporting ended up as cover stories and as a result I developed a following of sorts, made up of a mix of tech-nerds, military intelligence types and technology writers.

 One of the most controversial topics was the my reporting on what was going on inside restricted flight test ranges such as Area 51 and the White Sands Missile Range.
 When the F-117 was still under development and classified secret, I wrote a piece on an intercept I had made about a series of radio communications revolving around a crash of one of the prototypes in California.

-On an HF (shortwave) a radio phone patch was placed by a Lockheed technician describing to his company the wreckage (from the crash site) and he stressed the need for more security.
+On an HF (shortwave) radio phone patch placed by a Lockheed technician describing to his company the wreckage (from the crash site) he stressed the need for more security.
 Apparently the "test article" had augered-in and resulting crash had caused classified radar absorbent material to be spread over a wide area.

 That report and others, including the accidental sinking of a Soviet nuclear submarine and a sighting of a even more secret flying triangular aircraft (and another known as "the Pulser") would come to the attention of the national media and as a result I'd come to contact other "Interceptors" (other radio geeks like me) that I never knew existed.
 Some would become life-long friends and one of those would place me firmly on the road to unraveling Roswell.